Sky TV set to snare All Blacks, Super Rugby rights until 2025 via massive $400 million bid

 "I think for viewers the concern probably isn't about Spark's platform.
 I think it's having the most serious test it'll ever have right now [Rugby World Cup 2019].

 "But the concern for viewers is that it all gets very fractured and they end up paying for multiple services.
-And that might mean Sky itself changing its monolithic pricing model as well.
+And that might mean Sky itself changing its monolithic pricing model as well."

-"I think if there's multiple providers [for sports content] it's going to have to change everybody's pricing strategy, because there is a limit to how much people can spend.
-Some of that pricing is going to have to be broken up."

 Earlier today, Paul McBeth of BusinessDesk reported: